List of The Young and the Restless characters introduced in the 1980s: Michael Crawford

-Michael Crawford first appeared in October 1985, portrayed by Colby Chester.
+Michael Crawford appeared from October 1985 to May 1987 and from December 1988 to May 1990, portrayed by Colby Chester.
 The character was one of Genoa City's most active lawyers during the 1980s.

-History

 Michael was one of the Genoa City's active lawyers during the 1980s.
 He entered the picture in 1985 when Jill Foster Abbott approached him for representation in her divorce from John Abbott.
 During that time, he began having an affair with Jill during and after her first divorce from John.
 Michael and Jill later ended their affair.
 In 1986, he saved Jill's life after she was shot by who was thought to be Katherine, John or Jack but it turned out to be Sven, a masseur at the Genoa City Hotel that Jill rejected earlier.
 Jill later attempts to enlist Michael as a model for Jabot Cosmetics' men's line.

 From 1989 into early 1990, Michael represented Nina Webster in her lawsuit against Katherine Chancellor and Jill for possession of Phillip Chancellor III's estate after his presumed death.
 Michael was last seen in 1990 before moving to Chicago.
 In October 1991, Jill had some problems with Nina and her mother, Flo.
 Jill called Michael's secretary in Chicago, and Jill was informed that Michael moved his law practices to New York (off-screen).